 - Use bright colours in your ad design

 Variation A included a discount offer and plain text, while variation B showed a timer counting down to the end of the deal.

 This was Variation A:

 This was Variation B:

-After running the A/B test, the website’s conversion rate saw an immense 332% increase.
+Again, the results — after running the A/B test, the website’s conversion rate saw a 332% increase.

 A study of Millennials found that as many as 69% experience FOMO when they are not able to attend an event where their friends are going.

 People are afraid of being left out, and this cognitive bias can be used by both B2C and B2B marketers.